-Where application is made for a proposed amendment to the zoning maps, the building inspection and zoning department shall notify, by regular mail, the owners, as shown by Harris County tax records, of property that abuts the property that is the subject of the proposed amendment.
-Such notice shall be mailed at least 15 days prior to the date of the planning commission public hearing and shall include a description of the proposed amendment and the dates, times, and places of the public hearings before the Planning Commission and the Board of Commissioners.
+Where application is made for a proposed amendment that will require a zoning decision as defined in O.C.G.A.
+36-66-3(4), the Community Development Department shall notify, by regular mail, the owners, as shown by Harris County tax records, of property that abuts the property that is the subject of the proposed amendment.
+Such notice shall be mailed at least 15 days prior to the date of the Planning Commission public hearing and shall include a description of the proposed amendment and the dates, times, and places of the public hearings before the Planning Commission and the Board of Commissioners.
+When an application has been made that requires a hearing before quasi-judicial officers, boards, or agencies as defined in O.C.G.A.
+36-66-3(1.1), the Community Development Department shall provide notice by mail at least 30 days prior to the required hearing.